 A recent study shows a powerful plant-based compound could lend hope to families who have a strong history of Alzheimer’s disease.

-Discover How Resveratrol Might Help Prevent Alzheimer’s Disease
+Discover How Resveratrol Might Help Prevent Age-related memory loss

-Researchers at Georgetown University Medical Center found when patients with Alzheimer’s disease were given supplemental resveratrol, it increased their mental ability and cognitive function (compared to those who didn’t supplement with the compound).
+Researchers at Georgetown University Medical Center found when patients with age-related memory loss were given supplemental resveratrol, it increased their mental ability and cognitive function (compared to those who didn’t supplement with the compound).

 Millions of people are familiar with resveratrol; they know it as the “miracle compound” found in red wine and grape juice, which helped to create the “French health paradox.”

 A powerful antioxidant in its own right, resveratrol is believed to improve health in a myriad of ways.
-So far, researchers have indicated resveratrol likely helps with cardiovascular issues, helps prevent cancer, improves insulin sensitivity, fights inflammation, and much more.
+So far, researchers have indicated resveratrol likely helps with cardiovascular issues, helps boost the immune system, improves insulin sensitivity, fights inflammation, and much more.

 And in this instance, researchers discovered something new about resveratrol.

 According to them, resveratrol helps protect the brain in a very specific and powerful way they didn’t know about before.

 After observing their patients, they realized resveratrol boosted the integrity of the blood-brain barrier.
 Once this happened, it prevented the introduction of harmful molecules secreted by the immune system to gain access to brain tissue.